ralismark/ralismark.github.io/site/somewhere.d/scenes/museum.md

 	- as more concrete artifact of who I am, because memories are fallible and identity is variable

 	I don't have any big plans yet for this world, so right now it'll just be a hodgepodge of whatever inspiration I get.

+The other side of the desk has bunch of scribbled notes, a notebook, and a bowl of soup that has gone cold.
+Seems like whoever runs this place is out at the moment, but you're free to take a look around.

 - [An area to the right](#museum:right).
 <!--- [A passage on the right, a bit further down the space](#museum:)-->